MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 ---
 # Customer Profitability sample for Power BI: Take a tour

 The Customer Profitability sample content pack contains a dashboard, report, and dataset for a company that manufactures marketing materials.
-This dashboard was created by a CFO to see key metrics about her five business unit managers (executives), products, customers, and gross margins (GM).
-At a glance, she can see what factors are impacting profitability.
+This dashboard was created by a CFO to see key metrics about their five business unit managers (executives), products, customers, and gross margins (GM).
+At a glance, they can see what factors are impacting profitability.

 ![Dashboard for the Customer Profitability sample](media/sample-customer-profitability/power-bi-dash.png)